Connic

 Providing the Secret

 Each webhook has a unique secret key generated when created.
-You can provide it in three ways:
+When Require Authentication is enabled, provide it in three ways:

 • X-Connic-Secret Header (Recommended) - Most secure, secret is in headers